videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/react-native-sdk/setup.md

 ### Register services at start of meeting

-Call register event from the `index.js` file to initialse services such as incall manager and foreground services.
+Call register event from the `index.js` file to initialize services such as incall manager and foreground services.

 ```js title="index.js"
 // Import the library